Our Faculty and Staff

 Pam Branch Pam supports Quest as Administrative Assistant for the Head of School.
 In addition to being a professional Decorative Artist for over 25 years, painting murals, decorative finishes and custom artwork, she has a degree in Fashion Design from The Fashion Institute of Design and Merchandising in Los Angeles, California.

 (Ages 18 months to 3 year olds)

-Maureen Doyle Maureen is our new Lead Toddler Teacher and is currently going through her American Montessori Society Toddler Training.
+Maureen Doyle Maureen is our new Lead Toddler Teacher and is currently going through her American Montessori Society Toddler training at the New York Center for Montessori Teacher Training, one of the premiere and most respected Montessori Infant/Toddler training programs in the country.
 She comes to us with a strong background in teaching.
 Maureen has an elementary education degree from Salve Regina University and a Special Education certification from Providence College.
 She worked as a substitute in the Rhode Island public school system for a decade, and most recently, at Pathways Strategic Learning Center in Coventry for five years.
 At Pathways, Maureen worked with elementary and adolescent children with severe disabilities.

 Early Childhood Program

 (Ages 3 to 6 year olds including Kindergarten)